markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 Rules commands are also rules-aware on the UI side.
 A button assigned to `rules.minor_heal` can show the action name, description, costs, reagent requirements, and cooldown state from the active ruleset.
 If that command is cooling down, the button is dimmed and receives a cooldown overlay.

+The terminal roguelike client uses the same active player `[input]` table.
+In an interactive terminal it reads raw keypresses, so movement keys act immediately without pressing Return.
+When stdin/stdout are not terminals, it falls back to line input so scripted tests can still pipe commands.

 ## Control Commands

 Control commands are immediate movement-style commands.